About

 Learning Objectives:

-- Describe the stresses facing families and the role of child care in supporting families
+• Describe the requirements for licensed programs and the role of child care licensing staff

 Session 17: Child Abuse and Family Violence

-Early childhood educators understand the critical importance that children should be nurtured, respected, and protected.
+Early childhood educators understand the critical importance of nurturing, respecting and protecting children.
 Child abuse strikes the very core of our commitment to children.
 Many early childhood educators may encounter children that have been abused or neglected at some point in their careers.
 They must learn how to respond to it professionally and in accordance with their legal responsibility.

 Learning Objectives: